-The site of Dura-Europos (Syria) was founded 9 around 300 BCE as part of the Seleucid Kingdom, a 10 Hellenistic Greek successor state formed in Western 11 Asia after the death of Alexander the Great.
-Located 12 on the western bank of the Euphrates river, the city 13 stood on valuable real estate between competing an-14 cient eastern and western powers.
-As a result, over the 15 16 course of its history, the city passed from Seleucid control through successive phases of Arsacid (Parthian) 17 and Roman occupation, and ultimately fell to the be-18 siegement efforts of the Sasanian Persians in the 250s 19 CE.
-Attempting to shore up the city's defenses in ad-20 vance of the Persian attack, the Roman soldiers gar-21 risoned at Dura constructed a massive earthen embank-22 ment to reinforce the city's vulnerable western wall.
-23 In a move that would prove fateful for the site's ex-24 ceptional archaeological preservation, buildings in the 25 26 vicinity of the west wall-including the oldest excavated Christian church, the most elaborately decorated 27 ancient Jewish synagogue discovered to date, and var-28 ious pagan temples that attest to the city's ethnic and 29 cultural diversity-were requisitioned and filled with 30 earth and debris.
-31
+The site of Dura-Europos (Syria) was founded around 300 BCE as part of the Seleucid Kingdom, a Hellenistic Greek successor state formed in Western Asia after the death of Alexander the Great.
+Located on the western bank of the Euphrates river, the city stood on valuable real estate between competing ancient eastern and western powers.
+As a result, over the course of its history, the city passed from Seleucid control through successive phases of Arsacid (Parthian) and Roman occupation, and ultimately fell to the besiegement efforts of the Sasanian Persians in the 250s CE.
+Attempting to shore up the city's defenses in advance of the Persian attack, the Roman soldiers garrisoned at Dura constructed a massive earthen embankment to reinforce the city's vulnerable western wall.
+In a move that would prove fateful for the site's exceptional archaeological preservation, buildings in the vicinity of the west wall-including the oldest excavated Christian church, the most elaborately decorated ancient Jewish synagogue discovered to date, and various pagan temples that attest to the city's ethnic and cultural diversity-were requisitioned and filled with earth and debris.

-What was at the time a highly destructive process, 32 in fact, created (together with the hot, dry climate) the 33 conditions for the site's extraordinary degree of preser-34 vation.
-Thanks to these unique circumstances, large 35 36 sections of rare mural painting, and hundreds of ob-37 jects made from organic materials survive at Dura-Europos.
-These rarely-preserved artifact types were 38 found together with sculptures, inscriptions, arms and 39 armor, ceramics, coins, and other objects of everyday 40 life.
-The site therefore provides unparalleled glimpses 41 into the multicultural, religiously-diverse frontier life, 42 and the running of a military garrison with coexisting 43 soldiers and civilians.
-44 tion effort sponsored jointly by the French Académie des Inscriptions et Belles-Letres and Yale University.
-The joint French-American expeditions would continue for ten seasons between 1928 and 1937.
-Thanks to the practice of partage (division of finds) that was current among archaeological collaborators in the early 20th century, the majority of artifacts from Dura today reside in collections at Yale University and the National Museum of Damascus (established 1919).
-Due to the importance of the site, however, over time smaller groups of Durene objects have made their way into collections across the world2.
-1
+What was at the time a highly destructive process, in fact, created (together with the hot, dry climate) the conditions for the site's extraordinary degree of preservation.
+Thanks to these unique circumstances, large sections of rare mural painting, and hundreds of objects made from organic materials survive at Dura-Europos.
+These rarely-preserved artifact types were found together with sculptures, inscriptions, arms and armor, ceramics, coins, and other objects of everyday life.
+The site therefore provides unparalleled glimpses into the multicultural, religiously-diverse frontier life, and the running of a military garrison with coexisting soldiers and civilians.
+2.7